charakterziffer/cursor-toolbox/README.md

 To analyse which cursor is displayed I recommend using the theme Dummy X11 Cursors.
 It can be found at https://www.gnome-look.org/content/show.php?content=128170

 If you have further questions, ideas or need some help with my cursor toolbox I’m more than happy to give a hand.
-Please file an issue here at Github or simply mail me at <postfach2b@web.de> and we’ll figure that out 😀.
+Please file an issue here at GitHub or simply mail me at <postfach2b@web.de> and we’ll figure that out 😀.